2023 Spring Schedule*

 Let us know if you have a group that wants to go seabirding!
 If you have enough people, we can add a trip to the schedule, or you might want to charter the boat for your own trip!!

-*Meeting time 5:15 am at Hatteras Landing Marina in Hatteras, NC for Hatteras trips from late April to mid June (April 28-June 11); 5:30 July to early August; 5:45 late August and early September trips; 6:00 for late September and early October trips
+*Meeting time 5:15 am at Hatteras Landing Marina in Hatteras, NC for Hatteras trips from late April to mid June (April 28-June 11); 5:30 August 4, 5, 18, 19 – HATTERAS INLET trips; 5:45 August 22-31 – OREGON INLET (Wanchese) trips; 6:00 for September and October trips – Marina information will be sent with your confirmation for the Wanchese / Oregon Inlet trips!

 *Duration : 10 to 11.5 hours